 Jumping straight into the vegan diet wasn’t a hard transition for me.
 Dairy had been out of my diet for over a year at that point and I already cooked delicious healthy meals for myself.
 All I really had to do was replace my meat protein with plant based protein that wasn’t soy based, soy is also linked to bad skin.
 Studies claim that it can take up to 6months to a year just to start seeing a difference in your skin through the diet.
 This didn’t scare me, I figured it takes that long to see a significant change with most acne medications.
 Besides, theres no better time to start than the present.
 Not only that, but I knew this diet would have a positive affect on my digestive system as well.

-Cassandra made a couple validating points that convinced me to try this vegan thing out.
+Cassandra made a couple of validating points that convinced me to try this vegan thing out.
 She talked about the affects of dairy on acne which I already knew.
 She then started talking about the affect of meat on the skin, which was interesting to me.
-Apparently science shows the natural and unnatural hormones produced in our meat has a profound affect on our own naturally occurring hormones.
-Especially when you already have a hormonal imbalance, you’re that much more sensitive to the affects.
-Hormones in a lot of cases have a direct affect on your skin.
+Apparently science shows the natural and unnatural hormones produced in our meat has a profound effect on our own naturally occurring hormones.
+Especially when you already have a hormonal imbalance, you’re that much more sensitive to the effects.
+Hormones in a lot of cases have a direct effect on your skin.
 This all made sense to me… your body absorbs what you put in it.
-Therefore, absorbing those hormones which in turn has an affect on your naturally occurring hormone levels.
+Therefore, absorbing those hormones which in turn has an effect on your naturally occurring hormone levels.

 Knowing that diet is a contributing factor to my breakouts gives me more confidence in making the switch.
-Once i’ve become plant based for an extended period of time, i’d like to slowly ween myself off the spironolactone.
+Once I’ve become plant based for an extended period of time, I’d like to slowly ween myself off the spironolactone.
 Although the medication has regulated my period which is awesome.
-Eventually i’d still like to rely entirely on my diet to keep my skin and body healthy.
+Eventually I’d like to rely entirely on my vegan diet to maintain my health.
 As for right now, my skin has ways to go, but it’s definitely come far from where it was.
-If changing my diet is what I need to do to clear my skin and feel comfortable again, I have no problem doing it.
-Needless to say, I’m excited to see where this journey takes me.
+If changing my diet is what I needed to clear my skin and feel comfortable again, I have no problem doing it.
+Needless to say, I’m excited to see where this journey continues to take me.